MeyerTalon/URAP-ML-Interview-Task/task_two_writeup.md

 Then, I used the `transformers` library to load the pre-trained BERT model and fine-tune it on the dataset to recognize if a company name contained a legal identifier.
 This way, someone without a list of legal jargon can ascertain if a company name contains a legal identifier by simply running inference on the model.
+Note that while only 10% of the parsed dataset was used for training (because that is the most Google Colab free tier allows), the model was able to achieve an accuracy of XXX% on the test set.

 Once the model training was complete I pushed the model to Hugging Face at [TalonMeyer/bert-base-cased-legal-keyword-identifier](https://huggingface.co/TalonMeyer/URAP_interview_task_model) and implemented it in the `NameComponents` class.